gam3less/debloatwindows/README.md

  Gam3less Additions:

-	- Pick Browser and install from Brave, Firefox or Google Chrome
+	- Added an option to pick a browser and install from Brave, Firefox or Google Chrome
 	- Customized and removed over 1400 lines of code
 	- Changed one command to run this script